Señor de los Temblores: History

-The original statue is believed to have been created in Seville around 1570, according to popular story, during the government of Philip II, upon hearing that the "Indians of Peru continued to worship the Sun and that in their festivities they remembered the deities of their paganism", Philip II ordered the sculpting an image of Christ different from those venerated in Spain; it was to have a copper color and fractions that would allow the Indians to recognize themselves in the image.
+The original statue is now believed to have been created in the Cusco region around 1570.
+However, according to popular belief, during the government of Philip II, upon hearing that the "Indians of Peru continued to worship the Sun and that in their festivities they remembered the deities of their paganism", Philip II ordered the sculpting of an image of Christ different from those venerated in Spain; it was to have a copper color and features that would allow the Indians to recognize themselves in the image.
 The statue was transported by ship to the Viceroyalty of Peru, where it was landed at the port of Callao.
 From there, the statue was to be taken to the city of Cusco.
 However, near its destination, in Mollepata, the chest containing the image became so heavy that could not be moved, the interpretation given by the local people was that the statue wished to remain in the town, where it was left.
 The muleteer then commissioned a copy a local indigenous artisan and then taken to Cusco and installed in the cathedral.

 Another narration gives account of the shipment from Spain of three chests containing images, the history indicates that when the settlers of Inkillpata (Anta) found out about the event narrated previously for the Christ that stayed in Mollepata, they entertained the retinue asking for one of the images to stay with them.
 The muleteer again accepted and continued the journey to Cusco where he arrived with the last of the statues, which remained stored until the unfortunate day of the earthquake of 1650.

 In spite of the history associated with its Hispanic origin, the technique used in the elaboration of the sculpture of the Señor de los Temblores confirms that it was a local work.
 This was explained in the report on the technical study carried out in 1978: For the execution, the sculptor had to make a straw mannequin of which there are traces on which the first layers of glued cloth would be applied; once these were dry, he had to remove the straw (thus leaving the image hollow) helping himself to the effect with plaster paste; only in the hands and arms we find wooden elements, placed there because these support the image.
 The historian Pedro Querejazu completes the previous explanation pointing out: The arms have an internal wooden tenon that reaches the thorax of the image.
 On the general bulk of cloth, the modeling was done with maguey wood cut into small plates and partially carved, on which the final modeling would have been done with plaster paste.